 We started the course with a very simple request: each photographer or guide had to think about five photographs that they would want to capture during their photographic career.
 This would also be an ongoing list, as our photography and experiences change we will imagine different images.
 The aim of the task was to stop everybody from thinking about their wildlife photography as a reactive activity and to turn it into a proactive activity.
 Photography is not just about taking pictures, it’s about planning your time in the bush so that you can be in the best possible situation to ‘make’ photographs happen.

 The course officially started with a breakdown of the understanding of exposure and how to best set up your camera to photograph natural light.
 This allowed everybody to clearly understand the photographic terms I would refer to for the rest of the course and how best to change settings for the ever-changing lighting conditions we find in nature.

-After introducing the basics of photography, we moved onto light and how to photograph it.
-Knowing the limitations of a digital camera under African conditions will help any photographer best deal with frustrations we so often encounter while photographing wildlife.
-I also showed alternative ways of how photographers can overcome these limitations with the creative use of their camera’s in conjunction with Adobe Light room.
+After introducing the basics of photography, we moved on to light and how to photograph it.
+Knowing the limitations of a digital camera under African conditions will help any photographer best deal with the frustrations we so often encounter while photographing wildlife.
+I also showed alternative ways of how photographers can overcome these limitations with the creative use of their cameras in conjunction with Adobe Lightroom.

-The rest of our lecture times were spent helping each photographer individually with their questions about photography after I had run through my own Adobe Light room workflow.
+The rest of our lecture time was spent helping each photographer individually with their questions about photography after I had run through my own Adobe Lightroom workflow.
 It dealt with editing and creating a workflow after the images had been captured.